CRYPTOCEX/CEX-EXCHANGE/README.md

 # This is the CEX Code for team to develop frontend & backend🧑‍💻
- -Binance -xt -Kucoin -bybit -okx -kraken -bitget -gate -mexc
+ -Binance -xt -Kucoin -kraken -bybit -okx -kraken -bitget -gate -mexc
 -----

 ## ✅ Prerequisites